The Dutch Passport: One of the World’s Most Powerful

 Categories: Fun,Latest News,Travel

-Recognized as one of the most powerful in the world, the Dutch passport grants access to over 150 countries.
+Recognized as one of the most powerful in the world, the Dutch passport grants access and visa free travel to a multitude of countries.
 Of course, with a Dutch passport, you can also enjoy free movement across the European Union.
 A luxury that extends to residence as well.

 Where Can You Go With a Dutch Passport?

-As of 2022, the Dutch passport grants access to 189 countries.
+As of 2026, the Dutch passport grants access to 185 destinations without needing to secure a visa in advance (this includes visa-free access as well as visa on arrival / e-visa / eTA, depending on the destination).
 Outside of the European continent, countries like Brazil, Mexico, Morocco, South Africa, and Thailand are all desirable locations that can be accessed.
-Additionally, most of East Africa, including Ethiopia, Kenya, Tanzania, and Mozambique can be accessed with a visa on arrival.
+Additionally, much of East Africa, including Ethiopia, Kenya, Tanzania, and Mozambique, can often be accessed with an e-visa or visa on arrival (rules vary by country).
 As can the likes of Egypt, Myanmar, and Nepal.

 Where Can’t You Go?